CharlesBuilds2000/Personal-Projects/Magic8Ball/C/README.txt

-I have transfered this program from C++ to C.
+I have transferred this program from C++ to C.

-All the functionality remain the same.
+All the functionality remains the same.

 Type .q to terminate the program